Indonesia–Thailand relations

 Indonesia and Thailand have officially established diplomatic ties on 7 March 1950.
 The two countries have since enjoyed a cordial bilateral relationship.
 Both countries have established embassies in each capitals, Indonesia has their embassy in Bangkok and a consulate in Songkhla, while Thailand has their embassy in Jakarta and honorary consulates in Denpasar, Medan and Surabaya.
 High rank stately visits has been conducted for years.
 Both nations are the founders of ASEAN and members of numerous organizations such as the Non-Aligned Movement, APEC, Cairns Group, G20 developing nations and the Indian-Ocean Rim Association.
-Indonesia and Thailand are viewed as natural allies.
 Indonesia is also appointed as observer in the 2008–2013 Cambodian–Thai border crisis.

 Following the military takeover of the government in Thailand in May 2014 — without intending to interfere in the internal affairs of Thailand — as part of the ASEAN Community, Indonesia calls for the restoration of democracy in Thailand.
 Indonesia urged the military and civilian elements in Thailand to work together to quickly restore the political situation in Thailand.